user-e/E-Script/README.md

-# JoshScript
+# E-Script
 A simple language that anyone can learn.
+ \- based on (a forked version of) the original idea, [JoshScript](https://github.com/JoshSCF/JoshScript), in my [copy](https://github.com/user-e/E-Script/tree/original-JoshScript) of that branch.

 - Download (from here): https://github.com/user-e/E-Script/archive/master-version.zip
 - JoshScript links: